 Suppose a 200-contract cancellation gets between the first and second of those five, 100-contract buy orders.

 Orders flow sequentially through the match engine with no ability for one order to move ahead of another order.
 They are processed in the order received by the engine – whether they are new orders, modifications or cancellations.
 This means that once in the queue, one customer’s cancellation cannot get in front of another’s earlier buy or sell order to prevent that buyer or seller from lifting an existing order in the book.

 In pit trading, the trader determined who would get filled on an order.
 In an electronic market, an allocation algorithm is used to determine who gets filled and in what amounts.
 CME Group constantly reviews how its algorithms are performing, and uses two different allocation algorithms in our agricultural products.

 The FIFO algorithm uses price and time as the only criteria for filling an order.
 In this algorithm, all orders at the same price level are filled according to time priority; the first order at a price level is the first order matched.
 This gives an advantage to limit orders that have been in the order book at that price level the longest time.
-FIFO is currently used for livestock outright futures.
+FIFO is currently used for livestock outright futures and EU Wheat futures.

 The Split FIFO/Pro-Rata algorithm is a hybrid which integrates a percent-based allocation on both a FIFO and Pro-Rata formula to the resting order book.
 This algorithm has been developed with the flexibility to calibrate the level of tradable quantity that is allocated on a FIFO and Pro-Rata basis (A set percentage FIFO, and a set percentage Pro-Rata).